Zonomo01/zonomo-draft/README-USER-TECH-FLOWS.md

-# DigitalHippo - User Flows & Technical Implementation
+# Zonomo - User Flows & Technical Implementation

 ## User Types and Their Journeys